 Streptozocin dosing information

 Usual Adult Dose for Pancreatic Cancer:

-500 mg/m2 IV by rapid injection or short/prolonged infusion once daily for 5 consecutive days every 6 weeks until maximum benefit or treatment limiting toxicity occurs.
-A dosage escalation is not recommended with this regimen.
+-Recommended Dose: 500 mg/m2 BSA IV by rapid injection or short/prolonged infusion once a day for 5 consecutive days every 6 weeks.

 What other drugs will affect streptozocin?